 This option can be time-consuming and a lot of effort — scrolling through page after page to find sellable books for only a bit more profit.
 It can also be risky — with online marketplaces you have no guarantee of condition.

-How To Sell Books On Amazon Step # 4 – Creating an Amazon Store
+Step #4: Creating an Amazon Store

 If you want to find ways to grow your business, then you can create a custom Amazon Store.